Lindsay Meyer-Clarke giving a dock talk

 Linda Muri: After learning to row at MIT and then how to scull at Craftsbury, Linda has spent over 30 years coaching rowers of all stripes at the high school, collegiate, masters, and international levels.
 A nine-time US National Team member and a three-time World Champion, Linda still competes a few times a year as a masters rower.
 She gives back to the sport through her USRowing referee work, serves on the World Rowing Indoor Commission, and hosts a youth sculling regatta on the Charles River each fall.

-William Mwanga: Mwanga began coaching in 2010 in Uganda where he quickly became the Head Coach for the Uganda Para Rowing Team and the National Rowing Team (U18).
-He has coached athletes at all levels in Uganda and Kenya, helping them succeed at international competitions including the Eastern Central African Championships, the Gavirate International Para Rowing Camp and Regatta, as well as the Tokyo Olympics.
-As an athlete, Mwanga has been competing throughout Africa and the US since 2011 in singles, doubles, and quads.
-His race credits include the East and Central African Championships, the Head of the Schuylkill, the Independence Day Regatta in Philadelphia, and the Head of the Charles.
-He lives and rows in Brattleboro, Vermont.
+William Mwanga: Mwanga William, Level 3 USRowing coach, began his coaching career in 2010 in Uganda, where he quickly rose to the position of Head Coach for both the Uganda Para Rowing Team and the National Rowing Team (U18).
+Throughout his career, he has coached athletes of all levels in Uganda, Kenya, and the United States, guiding them to success in international competitions, including the Eastern Central African Championships and the Gavirate International Para Rowing Camp and Regatta, and coached the Ugandan athlete for the Tokyo and Paris Olympics.
+An accomplished athlete, Mwanga has competed across Africa and the United States since 2011 in singles, doubles, and quads.
+His notable race appearances include the East and Central African Championships, the Head of the Schuylkill, the Independence Day Regatta in Philadelphia, and the Head of the Charles.
+Currently, Mwanga serves as a coach at The Putney School and the Brattleboro Rowing Club in Vermont.

 Henry Nuzum: Henry sculled on the U.S. National and Olympic teams from 2000-2004, rowing for Igor Grinko, Ted Nash, Kris Korzeniowski, and Charley Butt; in the 2004 Olympics, Henry and partner Aquil Abdullah finished sixth and set an American record in the Men’s Heavyweight Double that stands today.
 Henry rowed for Harry Parker at Harvard, where he also participated in NROTC.
 Henry is a Navy veteran, leading a boarding party and Tomahawk missile strikes during two Arabian Gulf deployments.
 For over a decade, Henry has worked in shipping for SEACOR Holdings.
 He is married with four children and lives in Washington, D.C.

 Ciara O’Sullivan: Ciara began rowing at Archbishop Carroll High School on the Schuylkill River in 2012 and has been in love with the sport ever since.
-She raced with Temple University for four years during her undergraduate education, racing in 8+s and using the Summers to train in small boats.
-After graduating in 2019 she joined the Vesper High Performance Group and learned to hone in her sculling ability while training at the elite level.
-In 2021 she followed her passion for coaching to Smith College, an NCAA Division III program in Western Massachusetts, while earning her Masters degree in Exercise and Sport Studies.
-During the Summers (when not at Craftsbury) she coaches with Penn AC Junior Gold, which serves junior athletes seeking to race at the collegiate level, and brings her back to her beloved city of Philadelphia.
+They raced with Temple University for four years during their undergraduate education, racing in 8+s and using the Summers to train in small boats.
+After graduating in 2019 Ciara joined the Vesper High Performance Group and learned to hone in their sculling ability while training at the elite level.
+In 2021 they followed their passion for coaching to Smith College, an NCAA Division III program in Western Massachusetts, while earning their Masters degree in Exercise and Sport Studies.
+They currently coach with the Boston University Openweight Women’s team.

 Hank Osborn: Hank learned to scull on Lake Hosmer at age 15.
 He later coached at Craftsbury for 25 consecutive summers.
 As a prep school rower, he was Stroke and Captain of the Tabor Academy Crew.
 Highlights included winning first place in the Reading Regatta in England over the US National Champions.
 As Stroke of the Rutgers University Heavyweights, Hank’s crew was seeded first for the 1992 IRA national Championships.
 Hank began his coaching career at Tabor Academy in 1995 where his crews’ victories included undefeated seasons and 2 New England Championships—the first for the school in 65 years.
 Hank coached Heavyweight rowing at Columbia university for 5 years and the Varsity Heavyweight Summer Crews at Dartmouth College from 1999-2005.
 Victories included first place finishes at Canadian Henley.
 Over the years, Hank coached 9 crews for the Henley Royal Regatta in England after competing in the event as a rower himself 4 times.
 He was selected as a Member of the Leander Club and an 8-oared shell was named in his honor.
 Dozens of Hank’s former athletes have gone on to row or cox for the United States National Team.